KevinRiel/v-rhythm/README.md

 Step by step:

-a.
-Download V-Rhythm.js at www.V-Rhythm.com
+1. Download V-Rhythm.js at www.V-Rhythm.com

-b.
-Add the v-rhythm.js to you directory, and load it in the bottom of your HTML code
+2. Add the v-rhythm.js to you directory, and load it in the bottom of your HTML code (<script src="YOUR/PATH/v-rhythm.js"></script>)
-		(<script src="YOUR/PATH/v-rhythm.js"></script>)

-c.
-Define your H1 in your css and your set up is done!
+3. Define your H1 in your css and your set up is done!

 ## Example